What Is International Arbitration?

-International arbitration is a process of dispute resolution that works in a similar way to arbitration in the U.S. In international arbitration, disputes are settled by a specific process that includes an arbitrator.
-The purpose of international arbitration is "to provide businesses engaged in international transactions with a neutral forum for dispute resolution."
+International arbitration is a process of dispute resolution that works similarly to arbitration in the U.S. In international arbitration, disputes are settled by a specific process that includes an arbitrator.

-With the increasing globalization of trade and business after WW II, the need for an arbitration process that could work between companies in different countries was seen.
-A treaty called the New York Arbitration Convention was agreed upon in 1959.
+With the increasing globalization of trade and business after WW II, there was a need for an arbitration process that could work between companies in different countries.
+A treaty called the New York Arbitration Convention was agreed on in 1959.
 The New York Convention has been adopted by 154 of the UN members, and more than 65 countries have participated in arbitration decisions.

 How Does International Arbitration Work?